 Understanding classifications based on quality

 Reggie weed strains are common in places where cannabis is illegal.
-It’s frequently the strain of marijuana that users begin using when they first enter the 420 scene.
+It’s frequently the strain of marijuana that users begin using when they first enter the 420 scenes.
 More knowledgeable people frequently call it schwag, dirt weed, or ditch weed.
 The names are derived from the nugs’ brownish appearance.

 Mid-grade marijuana is a step up in quality and costs more.
 It falls somewhere between premium and low-quality marijuana, as the name would imply.
 They typically have a good layer of trichomes and are green.
 Mids give users a cost-effective and pleasurable alternative.
 Additionally, they go by the names mids, middies, and other aliases.

 High-grade marijuana that falls short of premium grade is still of high quality.
 Because of their often striking appearance, novice marijuana connoisseurs might mistake these buds for more potent varieties.
 They have vivid colors and frequently contain sparkling crystals.

 The best marijuana is dank weed (literally if you consider resin to be cream).
 The price of this marijuana is the highest available.
 Celebrities have made these strains popular, and people who only indulge in higher-quality goods like them.

 The quality of mid-grade marijuana is average.
 You must try mids if you want to upgrade your marijuana experience from Reggie.
 Marijuana buds with mid-levels of resin and trichomes have a striking appearance.
 They offer recognizable aromas and more THC, with levels typically averaging around 16%.

 Although they differ from strain to strain, the aromas are quite strong.
 The results are also more impressive.
 Mid-grade marijuana was previously grouped with Reggie, but as cultivation methods advanced, it became better.